Sovereign-Labs/sovereign-book/src/3-2-testing-your-module.md

 ## Step 4: Running Your Tests

-Execute your tests from your module's root directory using standard Rust commands:
+Execute your tests from your module's root directory using the standard Cargo command:

 ```bash
 cargo test
 ```

-## Additional Resources
+## Additional Testing Capabilities

-For more advanced testing scenarios, the [`sov-test-utils` crate](fix-link-https://docs.rs/sov-test-utils) is your primary resource.
-It contains all the testing components covered in this guide and much more.

-Specifically the **[`TestRunner`](fix-link-https://docs.rs/sov-test-utils/latest/sov_test_utils/runtime/struct.TestRunner.html)** struct provides methods for testing more complex scenarios, including:
+The `TestRunner` provides methods for more advanced scenarios, all documented in the [`sov-test-utils` crate](fix-link-https://docs.rs/sov-test-utils).
+Key capabilities include:

-*   Executing and asserting on batches of transactions. `runner.execute_batch(..)`
+*   **Batch Execution:** Execute and assert on a sequence of transactions with `runner.execute_batch(...)`.
-*   Advancing time (which is particularly useful for testing logic in `hooks`.
-More on hooks later.) `runner.advance_slots(num)`
+*   **Time Advancement:** Test time-sensitive logic (like in `Hooks`) by advancing the slot count with `runner.advance_slots(...)`.
-*   Querying historical state at specific block heights. `runner.query_state_at_height(..)`
+*   **Historical Queries:** Query state at a specific block height with `runner.query_state_at_height(...)`.
-*   Running an integrated REST API server for off-chain testing. `runner.query_api_unwrap_data(..)`
+*   **API Testing:** Run an integrated REST API server for off-chain testing with `runner.query_api_unwrap_data(...)`.

-### Ready for Primetime
+### What's Next?

-With a thoroughly tested module, you can be confident in your logic's correctness.
-It's now time to bring your module to life by integrating it into a live rollup runtime.
+With a thoroughly tested module, you can be confident that your on-chain logic is correct.
+The next step is to understand how users will interact with it from the outside world.

-In the next section, **"Integrating Your Module,"** we'll guide you through adding your module to the Runtime struct, configuring its genesis state, and making it a live component of your application.
+In the next chapter, **"Wallets and Accounts,"** we'll take a closer look at how users create accounts, sign transactions, and submit them to your rollup.